webix-hub/docs/data/desktop/accessibility.md

 Some widgets include clickable elements that does not allow setting labels by public API: buttons for Calendar, "+/-" icons for Counter, legend items for Chart, etc.

-For such elements Webix adds default ARIA labels as part of the currect locale ("en-US" by default):
+For such elements Webix adds default ARIA labels as part of the current locale ("en-US" by default):

 ~~~js
 webix.i18n.locales["en-US"]={